Pure Connection Formulation, Twistors and the Chase for a Twistor Action for General Relativity: Chiral Formulations of Gravity

 and then the scalar curvature is $4\gL = 4 tr F$.

-In particular one sees from $D^2 = F + G$ that Einstein equations can be stated in term of $D$ only: The metric is Einstein if and only if $D$ is a self-dual gauge connection, ie if $D^2$ is a self-dual $\su(2)$-valued 2-form.
+In particular one sees from $D^2 = F + G$ that Einstein equations can be stated in term of $D$ only: The metric is Einstein if and only if $D$ is a self-dual gauge connection, i.e if $D^2$ is a self-dual $\su(2)$-valued 2-form.

+Note however that, in order to achieve this `chiral formulation', the symmetries \eqref{Chiral Formulations of GR - Fundations: Riemann symmetries} were crucial.
+In case one does not assume the connection to be torsion-free the Riemann tensor does not enjoy the symmetries \eqref{Chiral Formulations of GR - Fundations: Riemann symmetries} and Einstein equations look much more complicated: